40 Smart Steps to Take before Renting a Home in Costa Rica

 11. Important Details

 Give the agent as much information as you can, before renting a home, about what you’ll be looking for.
 Don’t start with “I want to rent a house in Costa Rica”.
-Give the agent as much detailed information about you, your family and your needs as you can.
+Give the agent as much detailed information about you, your family, and your needs as you can.
+Remember, the minimum term of a lease agreement in Costa Rica is very different than in the UK or in North America as it is three years.

 12. Ship Furniture